About CARA

 Flexible Fund

-Managed by FCDO, the demand-responsive fund is allocated based on needs identified by high commissions across the Indo-Pacific.
+Managed by the FCDO, this demand-responsive fund is allocated based on needs identified by UK missions across the Indo-Pacific.

 Where we work